bbauska/w3.CSS3-Succinctly/README.md

 <h6 align="center"><i>Figure 29: Soccer site navigation</i></h6>

-The following code illustrates adding text (YSC Sports club) and a search box and button to the bar items.
-You do not need to limit bar items to just buttons.
+<p>The following code illustrates adding text (YSC Sports club) and a search box and
+button to the bar items.
+You do not need to limit bar items to just buttons.</p>

 <h6 align="center"><i>Code Listing 38</i></h6>